kpenfound/slides/self_healing_ci.md

 ## ❤️‍🩹 Self healing CI?

-A self-healing CI system is one component of "agentic CI"
+A self-healing CI system is one component of a solution

 Why?
 - lint errors tell you exactly what the issue is